html-validate/html-validate/docs/rules/meta-refresh.md

+---
-@ngdoc rule
+docType: rule
-@name meta-refresh
+name: meta-refresh
-@summary Require meta refresh to have 0 second delay
+summary: Require meta refresh to have 0 second delay
-@description
+---

 # require meta refresh to have 0 second delay (`meta-refresh`)